zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 ## Define where an image is built

-[Image builders](../component-guide/image-builders/image-builders.md) control how and where an image is built.
-Read more about them [here](manage-environments.md#build-environments).
+[Image builders](../component-guide/image-builders/image-builders.md) determine how and where an image is built.
+Learn more [here](manage-environments.md#build-environments).

 ## Reuse Docker image builds from previous runs

-Whenever you run a pipeline on a stack that requires Docker images, ZenML automatically [builds and pushes docker images](manage-environments.md#build-environments) for you to ensure your pipeline can be executed.
-If you want to run this build step separately without actually running the pipeline, you can do so by calling:
+ZenML automatically [builds and pushes Docker images](manage-environments.md#build-environments) when running a pipeline on a stack requiring Docker images.
+To run this build step separately without running the pipeline, call:

 ```python
 pipeline_instance.build(...)